rhildred/rhildred.github.io.20170718/courses/PROG8110/Phonegap.md

 ```

 One can test this "app" in the chrome browser using the [ripple emulator beta](https://chrome.google.com/webstore/search/ripple%20emulator%20beta?hl=en-US) from the chrome store.
+It is important when using the ripple emulator to make sure that the platform is set to `Apache Cordova/Phonegap` and that the version is set to 2.0.0.

 Finally you can get your app in an android IOS or Windows phone device using phonegap build service from adobe.
 Phonegap build, doesn't support BB10 anymore, but phonegap/cordova itself does.
 Your codebase can be built and put on a bb10 device using Blackberry HTML5 Webworks, or by loading an apk from somewhere.
 BB10 also supports apk files from the Amazon Store, or your development environment.